solution8-com/S8-tf-azure-regent-dev/README.md

 - **Haystack**: Full-featured document search and LLM orchestration service
 - **n8n**: Workflow automation platform
 - **PostgreSQL**: Backend database with Full Text Search (FTS) for Haystack
-- **Azure AI Foundry**: Cohere Rerank v3.5 deployment for document reranking
+- **Azure AI Foundry**: Cohere Rerank v3.5 hosted inside the Global Evolution tenant, plus connectivity to an external OpenAI-compatible LLM endpoint

 ## ⚠️ Important Notes

-### Cohere Rerank v3.5 Deployment Limitation
+### Cohere Rerank v3.5 Deployment

-As of December 2024, Cohere models in Azure may not be directly deployable via Terraform's `azurerm` provider.
-The current implementation creates an Azure Cognitive Services account (OpenAI kind) as the foundation, but **the actual Cohere Rerank v3.5 model deployment may require manual configuration through Azure AI Studio**.

-URL to Azure AI Studio Model Card: https://ai.azure.com/explore/models/Cohere-rerank-v3.5/version/1/registry/azureml-cohere?tid=9de3d9c3-b0bb-4d2e-93ab-f6407a8b3793

-**Alternatives**:
-1. Deploy Cohere Rerank v3.5 manually via Azure AI Studio (documented below)

-This limitation is documented to maintain transparency.
-Terraform provider updates may enable fully automated Cohere deployments.
+This stack provisions an Azure Cognitive Services (Azure AI Foundry) account dedicated to Cohere Rerank v3.5.
+As of November 2025, the Terraform provider cannot deploy the Cohere model directly, so a short Azure AI Studio workflow is required post-provisioning.
+Detailed steps are provided later in this document.
+All Cohere usage remains within the Global Evolution tenant, satisfying the policy requirements.

 ## Architecture Overview